Chances are you have at some point asked the simple question how to recycle coffee grounds at home, yeah?

 Another idea is to keep the grounds by the sink, and use them as a scrub to clean your hands after you've chopped up smelly ingredients such as garlic or onions.

 This will not only make your hands extremely soft, but help to get rid of the odour left on your hands too!
-The rich smell of coffee will definitely be more pleasant than garlic, right?
+The rich smell of coffee will definitely be more pleasant than garlic.

 5. Spice up your cooking

 Finally, you can use your grounds when cooking.
-One ingenious way to use them is by re-brewing the used grounds and adding the coffee to a meat marinade.
+One ingenious way to use them is to re-brew the used grounds and add the coffee to a meat marinade.

-This will add a delicious flavour, and it will also help to break down any toughness in the meat.
+This will add a delicious flavour and help break down any toughness in the meat.

-This is because coffee contains natural acids and enzymes, which are two things that will naturally tenderise meat.
+This is because coffee contains natural acids and enzymes, which naturally tenderise meat.

 You can also add coffee to a dry BBQ rub.
-The grounds will cook onto the meat and form a dark and delicious crust.
+The grounds will cook onto the meat, forming a dark, delicious crust.

 We've actually got a recipe for a BBQ rub here!
-Furthermore, if you are making a recipe that calls for coffee, but you don't want too much of a caffeine kick, you can re-brew the grounds instead of using fresh ones.
+Furthermore, if you are making a recipe that calls for coffee but you don't want too much caffeine, you can re-brew the grounds instead of using fresh ones.

-With the Niche Zero Coffee Grinder's miniature-sized hopper, you can only brew one or two coffees at a time, enabling ultimate coffee freshness since you have to dose precisely for every brew.
+With the Niche Zero Coffee Grinder's miniature-sized hopper, you can brew only one or two coffees at a time, ensuring ultimate coffee freshness since you have to dose precisely for each brew.

 These were just five of our favourite ways to reuse and recycle used coffee grounds.

-If we all use these tips, together we can reduce the shocking amount of coffee grounds that are ending up in landfill.
+If we all use these tips, we can together reduce the shocking amount of coffee grounds that end up in landfills.
 Which tip did you like best?